-In Islamic terms, Waqf is a religious endowment, a voluntary and permanent dedication of one’s wealth to benefit a community by offering a service that is useful to society, such as a hospital or a school.
+In Arabic, Waqf means to stop or contain.
+In Islamic terms, it is a religious endowment.
+This voluntary action is an ongoing dedication of one’s wealth to benefit a community.
+An example of this would be to build a hospital or a school.

 Origins of Waqf

-Following the hijrah to Madina, some of the Muhajiroon found the water of Madinah difficult to drink, as they were used to the sweeter Zamzam in Makkah.
-There was a well, named Rumah whose water tasted similar to Zamzam but the owner insisted on charging, even for a handful of water.
+Some of the Muhajiroon didn’t like the water of Madinah as it was hard to drink.
+They were more used to the sweet Zamzam water in Makkah.
+In Madinah there was a well called Rumah and its water tasted similar to Zamzam.
+However, the owner of the well was greedy and charged people for even a handful of water.

-The Prophet (SAW) offered a garden in Paradise for one that would secure the well and upon hearing this Uthman (RA) purchased the well after protracted negotiations and left it as an endowment.
+The Prophet (SAW) offered a garden in Paradise for the one who would buy the well.
+When Uthman (RA) heard this, he purchased the well after lengthy negotiations and left it as an endowment.

-What began as a water well for a single community has benefited thousands upon thousands of people, all adding to the good deeds of a man that passed away over a thousand years ago.
+The water well has since benefited lots of people, all adding to the good deeds of a man that passed away over a thousand years ago.

 Invest in your future and help save lives.